Regino (river)

 The Regino River (Fiume di Regino) is a small coastal river in the department of Haute-Corse, Corsica, France.

 Course

 The Regino is 19.33 km long.

 It crosses the communes of Belgodère, Feliceto, Occhiatana, Speloncato, Santa-Reparata-di-Balagna and Ville-di-Paraso.

 The Regino rises in the canton of Feliceto to the west of the 1688 m San Parteo mountain.

-It flows in a north-northwest direction, passing between the villages of Feliceto and Nessa, then turns to run in a northeast direction to its mouth on the sea.
+It flows in a north-northwest direction, passing between the villages of Feliceto and Nessa, then turns to run in a northeast direction to its mouth on the Mediterranean Sea.

 It is dammed to the south of L'Île-Rousse to form the Lac de Codole.

-The dam was built in the early 1980s by the Société de Développement Agricole de la Corse (SOMIVAC) to supply water to the eastern part of the Balagne for drinking and irrigation.
+The dam was built in the early 1980s by the Société de Développement Agricole de la Corse (SOMIVAC) to supply water to the eastern part of the Balagne region for drinking and irrigation.

 Watershed

 There are about 90 km of streams in the Reginu watershed, which covers more than 110 km2.

 The reservoir is supplied by a watershed of 39 km2.

 The Reginu valley has a Mediterranean climate, with little rain in the summer.

 It regularly has strong west or southwest winds.

 The landscape includes pastures, cultivated olive, almond and citrus groves, and abandoned scrub and forest.

 Vegetation includes heather (Erica arborea), Arbutus unedo, oak forests (Quercus ilex, Quercus suber and some Quercus pubescens), lavender (Lavandula stoechas), rosemary (Rosmarinus officinalis), Genista corsica and many Cistus species.